COVID-19 Newly Qualified Teachers

 COVID-19 Induction, assessment, initial teacher training, overseas trained teachers and teacher's standards

 Absences related to coronavirus

-Absences that total 30 days or more, and not related to COVID-19, will continue to cause the induction period to be extended
+Absences totaling 30 days or more that are not related to coronavirus (COVID-19) will continue to extend the induction period.

 Completion of the induction period